timothycrosley/blog/content/project_1_preconvert.md

 [mkdocs](https://www.mkdocs.org/) on the other hand has beautiful templates, integrates very well with the existing Markdown documentation I tend to include in GitHub repos, and has built in search capabilities.
 However, mkdocs noticeably lacks any auto-documentation abilities at the current time.
 To get around this, I created a build step that included customized [pdoc3](https://pdoc3.github.io/pdoc/) output that was compatible with what is expected by mkdocs.
-I think it works fairly well, but I was disappointed with the lack of a simple but robust all-in-one solution for simple projects.
+I think it works fairly well, but I was disappointed with the lack of a robust all-in-one solution for simple projects.

 ## Local Environment Management
 I gave [PipEnv](https://docs.pipenv.org/en/latest/) its first serious try.
 It worked alright, but I found it surprisingly slow.
 It often was slow enough to make up for any time benefit it could have provided.
 I also found `pipenv run` and `pipenv shell` clunky to use.
 Finally, I found it's lockfile to be confused when I switched machines constantly, my best guess is because of wheels for different platforms.
-Still, I'm glad to project environment management become an increased area of focus.
+Still, I'm glad to see project environment management become an increased area of focus.
 For my next project, I intend to give [poetry](https://poetry.eustace.io/) a try.

 ## Packaging